Recruitment and Selection Procedure

 It may be considered appropriate to require a criminal history check prior to commencing in certain positions, including but not limited to those that will involve working in regulated activity, as defined in any relevant safeguarding legislation, will require a criminal history check prior to commencing in post.
 If an individual is disqualified from working with children and/or vulnerable adults, or where a criminal check show information pertinent to the role offered then the offer will be withdrawn.

-Appointments are conditional upon the completion of an appropriate period of probation as follows:
+Appointments are conditional upon the completion of an appropriate probation period as follows:

-The period of probation will be six months.
-This, at the discretion of the University, may be extended by up to a further six months.
+- The period of probation for other staff, including researchers, is six months.
+At the discretion of the University, this may be extended by up to a further six months.

 Academic Management Posts